PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

     - Accepted request automatically set the user role to USER
   - When a user is deleted : delete their picture from storage and update model to null it.

-- Grades:
-  - All CRUD
-  - Cannot update grades with a score.
-  - Cannot be deleted when there's a score.

 - CohortMembers
   - All CRUD